 myCollapseInit.dispose();

-Also we can attach some handlers to the original events:
+Also we can attach some listeners to the original events:

-// first, we need to reference the collapsible element
+// first, we need to reference the collapse element

 // attach a handler to the `show.bs.collapse` original event